MarcWeber/vim-addon-manager/README.md

 “VAM” is short name for vim-addon-manager.
 You declare a set of plugins.
 VAM will fetch & activate them at startup or runtime depending on your needs.
 Activating means handling runtimepath and making sure all .vim file get sourced.
+The FEATURES to learn more.

 ![VAM](http://vam.mawercer.de/screenshot.png)